On Fairy-Stories: Fantasy

+Recovery, Escape, Consolation

 Tolkien suggests that fairy stories allow the reader to review his own world from the "perspective" of a different world.
 Tolkien calls this "recovery", in the sense that one's unquestioned assumptions might be recovered and changed by an outside perspective.
 Second, he defends fairy stories as offering escapist pleasure to the reader, justifying this analogy: a prisoner is not obliged to think of nothing but cells and wardens.
 And third, Tolkien suggests that fairy stories can provide moral or emotional consolation, through their happy ending, which he terms a "eucatastrophe".

+Epilogue

-In conclusion and as expanded upon in an epilogue, Tolkien asserts that a truly good and representative fairy story is marked by joy: "Far more powerful and poignant is the effect [of joy] in a serious tale of Faërie.
+In conclusion, Tolkien asserts that a truly good fairy story is marked by joy: "Far more powerful and poignant is the effect [of joy] in a serious tale of Faërie.
 In such stories, when the sudden 'turn' comes we get a piercing glimpse of joy, and heart's desire, that for a moment passes outside the frame, rends indeed the very web of story, and lets a gleam come through."
-Tolkien sees Christianity as partaking in and fulfilling the overarching mythological nature of the cosmos: "I would venture to say that approaching the Christian Story from this direction, it has long been my feeling (a joyous feeling) that God redeemed the corrupt making-creatures, men, in a way fitting to this aspect, as to others, of their strange nature.
-The Gospels contain a fairy-story, or a story of a larger kind which embraces all the essence of fairy-stories.
-They contain many marvels ... and among the marvels is the greatest and most complete conceivable eucatastrophe.
-The Birth of Christ is the eucatastrophe of Man's history.
-The Resurrection is the eucatastrophe of the story of the Incarnation."
+Tolkien sees Christianity as partaking in and fulfilling the overarching mythological nature of the cosmos: